GYG-be/gyg-be.github.io/Workouts/0_0Listing.md

 ---

-# Listing of Planned Workouts/Worksessions for EACH Day of the Week

 The aim with this listing is to never have to think about our next workout AT THE TIME THAT WE DO IT.
 We want to have multiple ideas in the hopper ... so that we can just pick the one that we've kinda thought through and go with it.

+# Listing of Planned Workouts/Worksessions for EACH Day of the Week

+I sorta need to have a weekly ROUTINE that I *just do* without giving too much thought, BUT I still need to have my routine schedule of what I am going to be thinking about on Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday ... because, for reasons I don't really understand [because it shouldn't really matter], but a weekly routine helps me to be in touch with *the working man* and maybe the world around me.

-*{NOTE: I DEEPLY, PASSIONATELY, ABSOLUTELY HATE EXERCISE ...
-I especially exercise equipment or the kind of stuff which has no purpose other than for exercise ...I especially hate going to special places, like gyms or dojos, to exercise with people who go to a special places to exercise.
-But ...
-I do get that I need to exercise ... so I try to be smarter about it; I try to THINK about what I'm doing and why I doing it.
+*{NOTE: Each day is an exercise workout or worksession that I focus on for that day.
+I DEEPLY, PASSIONATELY, ABSOLUTELY HATE EXERCISE, but I gotta do it ...
+I especially exercise equipment or any kind of gear which has no purpose other than for exercise, BUT I need to have a routine ...I especially hate going to special places, like gyms or dojos, to exercise with people who go to a special places to exercise.
+But, I do get that I need to work on my discipline of exercising every day ... so I try to work smarter or engineer higher productivity in it; I try to THINK about what I'm doing and WHY I need to be doing it.
 But there's no getting away from the fact that I am always going to DEEPLY, PASSIONATELY, ABSOLUTELY HATE EXERCISE}*.

-## SUNDAY -- Develop a plan to actively EXERCISE the gratitude "muscle" every day
+## SUNDAY -- Strategic planning to build gratitude discipline every day of the week

+**GRATITUDE is about DEEPENING our spiritual health!**

-**Do at least one EXTRA concrete thing each day** to ENSURE that you are always cultivating a mindset of gratitude.
+SUNDAY is a day of rest and more focus on spiritual contemplation; we generally want to focus more of our energy on the strategic planning for the week ahead ... the point of planning or sketching out an outline is to **develop the the outline of how/where we will try harder to do that one EXTRA concrete thing for each day of the upcoming week** to ENSURE that we are always cultivating a well-rounded mindset of gratitude.

-You have to FIND that one EXTRA concrete thing each day.
+We still have to FIND that one EXTRA concrete thing each day ... but on Sunday, we think about where we should look each day.

 It's NOT just a routine kind of thing that you would not ordinarily just do without thinking about it.

-This is about ONE EXTRA think to deliberately think about being more grateful.
+This is STRATEGIC ... it's strategic thinking about how/where we will focus our tactical thinking to FIND something that helps us make being more grateful more CONCRETE.

-The point is improve the discipline of WORKING AT **BETTER** CULTIVATING AN OPTIMISTIC MINDSET OF GRATITUDE **Make it a daily objective to notice and point out at least one special thing that is especially noble, right, pure, lovely, admirable, excellent or praiseworthy** ... perhaps some young sales phenom like [Alex Hormozi](https://www.facebook.com/ahormozi) ... or the wrestling spladle and Brook Hardy ... and, **ALSO make it a point of pointing that excellence out or sharing your admiration with others.** *"Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable -- if anything is excellent or praiseworthy -- DWELL ON such things.
+The point is improve the discipline of WORKING AT **BETTER** CULTIVATING AN OPTIMISTIC MINDSET OF GRATITUDE.
+We don't want this to be accidental or haphazard; we want to TRY to be more intentional about our gratitude. **GRATITUDE is about DEEPENING our spiritual health!**

+**Make it a daily objective to notice and point out at least one special thing that is especially noble, right, pure, lovely, admirable, excellent or praiseworthy** ... perhaps some young sales phenom like [Alex Hormozi](https://www.facebook.com/ahormozi) ... or the wrestling spladle and Brook Hardy ... and, **ALSO make it a point of pointing that excellence out or sharing your admiration with others.** *"Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable -- if anything is excellent or praiseworthy -- DWELL ON such things.
 Whatever you have learned or received or heard from me, or seen in me -- PUT IT INTO PRACTICE.
 And the God of peace will be with you."*  [Philippians 4:8-9](https://www.biblestudytools.com/philippians/4-8-compare.html)

-## MONDAY -- body weight calisthenics and hybrid martial arts training
+## MONDAY -- body weight calisthenics and Plyometrics / Striking / Hitting / Kicking / Jumping

 ### Morning Kick Off -- Start Monday right.